namigazimli/generative_ai_leader/generative_ai_notes.md

 A broad field that encompasses many different techniques, one of which is deep learning (DL).
 Deep learning is a powerful subset of machine learning, distinguished by its use of artificial neural networks.
 These networks enable the processing of highly complex patterns and the generation of sophisticated predictions.
 Neural networks can leverage both labeled and unlabeled data, a strategy known as semi-supervised learning.
 They train on a blend of a small amount of labeled data and a large amount of unlabeled data.
 That way, they learn foundational concepts and generalize effectively to novel examples.
 Generative AI uses the power of deep learning to create new content spanning text, images, audio, and beyond.
 Deep learning techniques, particularly those centered on neural networks, are the engine behind these generative models.

-Remember foundation models from course one?
 Foundation models use deep learning.
 They are trained on massive datasets that allow them to learn complex patterns and perform a variety of tasks across different domains.
 They are incredibly powerful machine learning models trained on a massive scale, often using vast amounts of unlabeled data.
 This training allows them to develop a broad understanding of the world, capturing intricate patterns and relationships within the data they consume.
 Think of a foundation model as a highly advanced learner.
 It's like a student who has read everything in an entire library, absorbing knowledge from countless books, articles, and websites.
 This deep and extensive learning allows foundation models to be adapted to a wide range of tasks.

 **Large Language Models (LLMs)** - One particularly exciting type of foundation model is the LLM.
 These models are specifically designed to understand and generate human language.
 They can translate languages, write different kinds of creative content, and answer your questions in an informative way, even if they are open ended, challenging, or strange.
 This is likely the most common foundation model you've encountered, such as in popular generative AI chatbots like Gemini.
 They also help power many search engines you use today.